JuliaGeometry/DelaunayTriangulation.jl/docs/src/tutorials/point_location.md

 ## Disjoint domains
-Now we continue the previous example by adding in another set of domains that are disjoint to the current domain, thus allowing us to demonstrate how `jump_and_march` applies here.
+Now we continue the previous example by adding in another set of domains that are disjoint to the current domain, thus allowing us to demonstrate how `find_triangle` applies here.
 The new domain is below, along with the points we will be searching for.

 ````@example point_location